 Does it make sense to sell your drawings?
-You need to make an informed choice.
-Let’s dig deeper.
+You’ll need to make an informed choice.

 When I set about building up a portfolio of drawings to print and sell, I was working in a youth hostel.
 I drew in my free time, between shifts.
-I simply sat at a table with a pad and a pencil case and drew.
+I simply sat at a table with a pencil and pad and drew.
 What could be easier than that?